Compare Templates

 | Parameter table | Scrollable grid with all comparison data |

-| Close button | Closes the results window |
+| Close button | Closes or collapses the compare view |

 Visual indicators: